 2018: What a year it has been!

-Without a doubt, 2018 was the year of the public cloud.
+Without a doubt, 2018 was the year of the public cloud/cloud adoption.
 The global market grew at an unprecedented pace, with India leading in terms of widespread cloud adoption.
 Just as a market for public cloud services, India will likely end the year at a size of roughly USD 2.5B and is well on its way to being over a USD 4B market by 2020.
 Catalyzed by the rapid shift towards digital workplaces, strong government support, and companies’ need to scale rapidly in today’s competitive markets, there’s little doubt that cloud adoption will become a norm in the Indian economic scenario during 2019.
 A recent survey by Microsoft India and the Thought Arbitrage Research Institute, in fact, successfully demonstrated that small and medium businesses can improve cash flows by up to 308%, thanks to the flexibility provided by today’s cloud solutions, and that within just 2 years of using cloud, 96% of SMBs find a positive impact on their operating expenses.